Cholesterol ratio chart preferred ranges:

 It’s very important to utilize all facets of the cholesterol ratio calculator as comparing variables whose affects on the body are in conflict with one another (e.g. LDL/HDL) it will allow you to attain a clearer picture of your body’s status quo.

-What is a cholesterol/HDL ratio?
+What is a cholesterol/HDL ratio on a cholesterol ratio calculator?

 As the cholesterol ratio calculator displays, you simply divide your total cholesterol level by your HDL level.
 In short, the greater your HDL levels are, the better your cholesterol/HDL ratio will be.
 This is so due to HDL actually having the capability to rid the body of the more harmful and artery clogging LDL cholesterol.

-What is a triglycerides/HDL ratio?
+What is a triglycerides/HDL ratio on a cholesterol ratio calculator?

 Triglycerides help your body to store fat that can be later used for energy to perform work.
 Too much of this can be a serious problem.
 Conversely, HDL is the “good” cholesterol that helps to clean up the arteries from harmful plaque.
 This is a very important ratio to be aware of as very high triglyceride levels are analogous to obesity and several other heart problems.

-What is a LDL/HDL ratio?
+What is a LDL/HDL ratio on a cholesterol ratio calculator?

 This may be one of the most lucrative gems of knowledge that you can attain from a cholesterol ratio calculator.